Why This One Works on Repeat

 Ingredients & Substitutions

-• Seasoning: Italian seasoning, salt, and black pepper create a simple, well-balanced flavor.
-Feel free to add red pepper flakes for heat or swap in Cajun or taco seasoning for variety.
+- Seasoning: Italian seasoning, salt, and black pepper.
+Feel free to swap in Cajun seasoning if you want some heat, or taco seasoning for a completely different direction.
+The ratio stays the same.

-• Olive oil: Helps the veggies roast evenly and prevents sticking.
-Avocado oil or melted ghee are good swaps.
+- Olive oil: Helps everything roast evenly and prevents sticking.
+Avocado oil or melted ghee work just as well.

 How to Make Sheet Pan Sausage and Veggies